ilci66/opengl-expriments/readme.md

 Try to finish the exercises on the website before moving on

-- An extra challange would be setting different colors for each vertice
+- An extra challange would be setting different colors for each vertex